 But basement storage, being what it is, isn’t always the most usable area for practical storage.
-Oftentimes, basement storage is just a large, open area, where small objects can mysteriously vanish into your own, personal “black hole.”
+Oftentimes, basement storage is just a large, open area, where small objects can mysteriously vanish into their own “black hole.”

 Here are a few ideas on how to make your basement storage a bit more useful:

 Friends of ours who have a big Class A motorhome are also into fishing.
-Tossing fishing rods into basement storage made for hard retrieval, and at times, damage to expensive fishing gear.
+Tossing fishing rods into basement storage made for hard retrieval and, at times, damage to expensive fishing gear.
 Dave scratched his head, and soon attached snap clamps to the inside of the basement storage doors.
 These simple clips “catch and release” the fishing rods, making for a quick grab and go.
-You could use specialty “mop and broom holder” devices like these – two, mounted horizontally, one at each end of the door.

 Installing pegboard on basement storage divider walls can give you a real place to hang up smaller gear, tools, etc. Mind you, you’ll need to have space between the pegboard and the dividing bulkhead, so attaching a few 1” x 2” chunks of appropriately prepared lumber to the bulkhead first, then attaching the pegboard to the 1” x 2” chunks will give you the space you need for the pegboard hooks to hang.